Nirekha Peak Climbing

 Answer: Yes sure.
-Provide us your flight details and request for pickup.
+Provide us with your flight details and request for pickup.
 Our representative will come to pick up you at Kathmandu international airport.

-Question: What kind of accommodation can I expect on Nirekha peak climbing?
+Question: What kind of accommodation can I expect on Nirekha peak climbing?.

-Answer: We provide you tourist standard accommodation in Kathmandu and during the trekking normal but the rooms are a clean cozy bed with nice mattress and blankets.
-However we recommend you take your own sleeping bags if you have one with you otherwise, you may rent it while you are in Kathmandu.
+Answer: We do provide tourist standard accommodation in Kathmandu.
+Lodge accommodation (not a private toilet in the Everest zone) en route.
+The rooms are clean comfortable beds with nice mattresses and blankets.
+However, we recommend you take your own sleeping bags if you have one with you otherwise, you may rent them while you are in Kathmandu.

-Question: What kind of food can I expect in Nirekha peak climbing?
+Question: What kind of food can I expect in Nirekha peak climbing?.

-Question: What opportunities will I have for a shower along with climbing and trekking?
+Question: What opportunities will I have for a shower along with climbing and trekking?.

 Answer: Guest house trekking all the lodges they have a shower which you can get it on pay.

-Question: How do I get drinking water on Nirekha peak climbing?
+Question: How do I get drinking water on Nirekha peak climbing?.

-Question: Can I charge my camera or other batteries on my trip?
+Question: Can I charge my camera or other batteries on my trip?.

 Answer: During the guest house trekking there will be chances to charge the battery on pay.
-We recommend you bring an extra pair for in case.
+We recommend you bring an extra pair in case.
 Remember to bring your adapters!
-And we recommend you to take extra batteries along with you.
+And we recommend you take extra batteries along with you.

-Question: Can I use credit cards in Trekking?
+Question: Can I use credit cards in Trekking?.

-Question: When should I book my trip and what is the payments terms?
+Question: When should I book my trip and what are the payment terms?.

 Answer: Because our trips book up months in advance, we recommend booking early to avoid any kind of misunderstanding.
-We will, of course, make every effort to accommodate last minute bookings.
+We will, of course, make every effort to accommodate last-minute bookings.

-And regarding the deposit, we prefer 20% advance deposit of the total price of the trip in order to confirm your reservation before you arrive in Nepal.
+And regarding the deposit, we prefer a 20% advance deposit of the total price of the trip in order to confirm your reservation before you arrive in Nepal.
 And the rest of the payment can be made after your arrival in Kathmandu.

-Question: Who will carry my luggage on express Nirekha peak climbing?
+Question: Who will carry my luggage on express Nirekha peak climbing?.

-Question: How much distance do I walk each day?
+Question: How much distance do I walk each day?.